MartinEesmaa/VVCEasy/README.md

 Step 1: Clone git and cd VVCEasy
 ```
-git clone https://github.com/MartinEesmaa/VVCEasy && cd VVCEasy
+git clone --depth=1 https://github.com/MartinEesmaa/VVCEasy && cd VVCEasy
 ```

-Step 2: Before you build, make sure to build and test it.
+Step 2: Before you build, make sure to build it.
 Don't worry, when you build with .NET, it will restore project and build.
 ```
-dotnet build && dotnet test --no-build --verbosity normal
+dotnet build -c Release
 ```

-Step 3: Once building is done, the build folder directory is bin/Debug
+Step 3: Once building is done, the build folder directory is bin/Release
 ```
-cd bin/debug
+cd bin/Release
 ```

 *Tip: You can run VVCEasy without building.*